Skip to main content

 Schedule of Events

-Our event will start at 9:00 a.m., the day will include presentations by nationally recognized Keynote speakers and our own renowned faculty.
+Our event starts at 12:30 p.m. with registration, view event details.
+The day will include a presentations by a nationally recognized Keynote speaker and our own renowned faculty.

-All our education sessions will be at the beginning of the day followed by panel discussions devoted to specific conditions and family fun activities.
+There will be panel discussions devoted to specific conditions and family resources.

 Introduction and Welcome